-The performance tends to be pretty similar from the perspective of Galaxy.
+The performance tends to be similar from the perspective of Galaxy.

 15. If my tool is already in IUC, what is the next step to get it onto a public server like UseGalaxy?

 You should post in the help forum so that your tool can be upvoted, or you can make a pull request against a publicly available repository.
-The main requirement is that it be a tool with wide applicability.
+The main requirement is for it to be a tool with wide applicability.

 16. How difficult is it publish in the ToolShed and/or make dependencies available if they are not already available in Conda?